Town Hall

 Nearby Attractions

-2. St. Jacob’s Church (Jakobskirche): A stunning example of Gothic architecture, this church is renowned for its intricate woodwork and impressive altarpiece.
+2. St. Jacob’s Church (Jakobskirche): A stunning Gothic church known for its impressive altar and intricate woodwork, just a short walk from the Town Hall.

-4. Criminal Museum (Kriminalmuseum): This unique museum showcases the history of crime and punishment in Rothenburg and the surrounding areas, providing an intriguing look at medieval justice.
+4. Criminal Museum (Das Kriminalmuseum): An intriguing museum dedicated to the history of crime and punishment, providing insight into medieval justice.

 Insider Tips